Skip to main content

 The council should treat everyone fairly.

-The Equality Advisory & Support Service (EASS) can help you understand if you're experiencing discrimination.
+The Equality Advisory & Support Service (EASS) can help with discrimination.

-• they should check if you could be homeless or about to lose your home
+• they should check if you could count as homeless or if you're about to lose your home

 The council might tell you that you: